ymichael/psite/index.md

 layout: base
 page: about
 ---
 Hi there, I'm michael.
-I'm a rising junior pursuing an undergraduate degree in Computer Science at the National University of Singapore (NUS).
+I'm a junior pursuing an undergraduate degree in Computer Science at the National University of Singapore (NUS).

-I'm currently at [Quora](//quora.com) as a Software Engineering Intern.

 Previously, I was an intern at Google on the Docs team.
+I also did a Software Engineering internship at [Quora](//quora.com).
 I used to run [NUS Hackers](//nushackers.org), started [hackerschool](//school.nushackers.org) and [project intern](//ymichael.github.io/projectintern).

+I'll be at Google New York in the coming summer (2014).